OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/expo.md

 ---
 title: expo
-description: The page explores the functionalities and parameters of the 'expo' model and 'chart' functions used in Probabilistic Exponential Smoothing forecasting.
+description: "The page explores the functionalities and parameters of the 'expo' model" and 'chart' functions used in Probabilistic Exponential Smoothing forecasting.
 These functions take data as input and perform operations like backtesting, retraining historical and prediction.
 Source code links are also shared.